TechPenguineer/Dunamis/README.md

 This language is owned by TechPenguineer, who is also formally known as the owner of Zeno Inc.
 We have all right to own this language into our organization.

+# Sebbekarlsson
+This template was made by sebbekarlsson!
+All credit goes to him!!